jgravelle/pocketgroq/README.md

 ## License

 This project is licensed under the MIT License.
 Mention J. Gravelle in your code and/or docs.
-He's kinda full of himself...
+He's kinda full of himself.